 Avoid sharp edges

 Sharp edges represent a cutting energy and can add pressure and stress to an environment.
 It is especially important to avoid sharp edges that are pointing at you directly.
-Instead, look for furniture, wall decor, and other decorations that have soft, rounded edges.
+Whether you’re putting together some rustic decor ideas or sprucing up your Scandinavian-inspired space, look for furniture, wall decor, and other decorations that have soft, rounded edges.
 This will help keep your office feeling tranquil and less stressful.

 When it comes to creating a feng shui home office, there can be a lot to consider.
 It is important to follow the basic principles of feng shui to achieve a space that will help you feel relaxed, calm, and at peace.
 Feng shui is known for improving the lifestyle and energy in the lives of many.
 It can be used in any space in your home that will help you harmonize with your surrounding environment.
 Use these tips, techniques, and methods to improve the feng shui design in your home office and start enjoying a work environment that is calming and full of Zen.